MC-kit/xpypact/README.rst

 ==============================================================================
-*xpypact*: FISPACT output to datasets converter
+*xpypact*: FISPACT output to Polars or DuckDB converter
 ==============================================================================